UBC Gunn IMS Needling Review

 - includes:

-• a current UBC Gunn IMS manual, and
+- a current UBC Gunn IMS manual for the selected levels, and

 2. Theory Bundle - The Four "Core" Lectures AND Neuropathic Assessment and Clinical Reasoning Materials - $400 CAD